supertroels/acfc/README.md

 ## Introduction

 ACF is a great tool for building interfaces for the WordPress administration.
-But ACF stores all fields and their groups in the database, which can potentially lead to a lot of headaches when working in teams.
-In spite of features like field syncing it can be harrowing to commit fields to the database.
+But ACF stores all fields and their groups in the database, which can potentially lead to a lot of headaches when working in team - in spite of features like field syncing.

 I want to be able to describe my fields in my codebase and not in the database.
 Here's a simplified example of a flow to create a field group and some fields:

 ```PHP

 // Describe title field